Movie Review: Currents in ‘Wind River’ house taut thriller of relevance

 After this is a heart-to-heart, father-to-father discussion about “taking the pain,” now that Martin is living with the kind of sorrow that has haunted Cory for the past three years.
 Despite the lines’ leanness and the performers’ on-point delivery, this one of a couple moments of “on-the-nose”-ism highlights the weaker aspect in Wind River‘s screenplay, an issue that is also proof of a little-altered creative vision.
 Since Sheridan is also in the director’s chair here – just not for the first time as said by most publications, publicity and Sheridan himself (look up a 2011 horror called Vile) – what is on the page may get to leap on-screen unscathed.
 Still, the core mystery would have received extra potency had the film channeled Sicario’s economical beauty wherein things observable – acting, movement, framing and pacing – are prioritized over dialogue and its tendency to spoon-feed information.

-Not that Renner’s finest performance to date, Olsen’s ever-present vivacity and the surprisingly sharp humor (conveyed with mastery by Graham Greene as the reservation’s sheriff) won’t shine due to the talky trait, but themes of gender politics, “out-of-water”-ness and cultural disparities were communicated with most elegance in the taciturn Sicario.
+Renner’s finest performance to date, Olsen’s ever-present vivacity and the surprisingly sharp humor (conveyed with mastery by Graham Greene as the reservation’s sheriff) — the dialogue-heavy nature allows these to surface, and with them the themes of gender politics, “out-of-water”-ness and cultural disparities.
+Sicario communicates them with elegance.
 Hell or High Water speaks more, though the showing reigns supreme.
 From the look of it, d.o.p.
-Ben Richardson and composers Nick Cave & Warren Ellis are more than capable to fill in the words with cool-headed capturing of the bleach-white terrain and an airy score laced with eerie whispering.
-Should it be time for action, however, Richardson and Sheridan will astonish with their ability to stage a gunfight, doesn’t matter if it occurs within the perishing walls of a drug den where young future-squanderers frequent or out in the open close to a grand oil rig that sullies the landscape.
+Ben Richardson and composers Nick Cave & Warren Ellis continue that pattern with cool-headed capturing of the bleach-white terrain and an airy score laced with eerie whispers, respectively.
+Richardson and Sheridan can also astonish with their ability to stage a gunfight, doesn’t matter if it occurs within the perishing walls of a drug den where young future-squanderers frequent or out in the open next to a grand oil rig that sullies the landscape.

 At one point on the ride down Wind River, Cory finds Martin performing a death ritual, the latter’s face painted and spirit feeling the breeze.
 It is later revealed that Martin is doing everything off-the-cuff, uncertain of his proceedings since there are no elders left to supervise him.
 Both the guys’ (and ours’) laughter promptly morphs into a minute of reflection, of how the thirst for growth of one society can deracinate the prints that give existence to another.
 Martin seeks peace for Natalie, but where he does it isn’t far from a multi-lane freeway.
 Such a contrast forces us to ask whether Native Americans of the reservation, or Native Americans, will see a time when they are completely spared from the white man’s reaping.